Comments on Symplectic bipotentials arXiv:2410.23122: Abstract

 \section{Abstract}

-This is a reaction to the article Symplectic bipotentials, in published form \cite{hbgdspub} and in preprint form \cite{hbgds} arXiv:2410.23122v1.
+This is a reaction to the article Symplectic bipotentials, in published form \cite{hbgdspub} Harakeh M, Ban M, de Saxce G. Symplectic bipotentials.
+Mathematics and Mechanics of Solids.
+2026;0(0) doi:10.1177/10812865251413554 , and in preprint form \cite{hbgds} arXiv:2410.23122v1.

 We give evidence that most of the content of the article \cite{hbgdspub} is already covered in previous works, partially cited like \cite{bham} arXiv:0810.1419 [math.FA], or uncited, like \cite{sben11} arXiv:1902.04598 [math-ph], \cite{bdiss} arXiv:2304.14158 [math-ph], which already introduced and studied symplectic bipotentials.

+These comments also apply to the conference paper version of \cite{hbgds} arXiv:2410.23122v1, namely to the article \cite{hbgdspub2} Harakeh, M., Ban, M., de Saxce, G. (2026).
+Symplectic Bipotentials for the Dynamics of Dissipative Systems with Non Associated Constitutive Laws.
+In: Nielsen, F., Barbaresco, F. (eds) Geometric Science of Information.
+GSI 2025.
+Lecture Notes in Computer Science, vol 16034.
+Springer, Cham. doi:10.1007/978-3-032-03921-7\_31 .